 There are a lot of pros to using a vase, terrarium, or glass fishbowl for your chinchilla dust bath.
 The glass is heavy so it’s hard for the chinchilla to tip it over.
 Since it’s made of glass, that also means your chin won’t be able to chew it up.
 It also looks cool on display and when they use it.

-The angle cut on this bowl makes it great for chinchilla’s because they can easily hop in and out and there’s still high enough walls to keep most of the dust contained.
+The angle cut on this bowl makes it great for chinchilla’s because they can easily hop in and out and there are still high enough walls to keep most of the dust contained.
 Make sure to get a glass container that is large enough for your chinchilla to roll around in.
 There are plenty of glass terrariums and fishbowls available online or at home and garden stores.

 Watch a video where a chinchilla uses a glass vase for their dust bath.